edinel/recipes/_recipes/Hoppin_John.md

     - "Add the spices: coriander, thyme, cumin, cloves and cook briefly till fragrant"
     - "Drain the soaked peas and add to the pot along with water to cover by about an inch."
     - "Cook till peas are tender; about 30 minutes"
+    - Serve with some of the broth, sprinkling with the reserved bacon"

 ---